Legal 6 min read

 schedule

-Creation dates, modification times, and access timestamps that establish sequences of events and verify alibis.
+Creation dates, modification times, and access timestamps that establish sequences of events.

 fingerprint

-User information, device identifiers, and software details that establish who created or modified a document.
+User information, device identifiers, and software details that establish who created a document.

-GPS coordinates from photos and documents that place individuals at specific locations at specific times.
+GPS coordinates from photos and documents that place individuals at specific locations.

 history

-Revision history, track changes, and version information that reveals document evolution and manipulation.
+Revision history, track changes, and version information that reveals document evolution.

 • Questioning the integrity and preservation of metadata